Skip to content

 Organization: Internet Assigned Numbers Authority (IANA)

-If you're the owner, then the values of the Organization and Point of Contact fields on the output match the information on your AWS account.
+If you're the owner of the AWS account, then the values for Organization and Point of Contact match the information in your AWS account.

-Add an IP address prefix that you own to an existing public VIF
+Add an IP address prefix to an existing public virtual interface

-Use the account that owns the public VIF to submit a support case to AWS Support.
-Provide the following details:
+Use the account that owns the public virtual interface to create a support case.

 • Public virtual interface ID

-• IPv4 or IPv6 address prefixes that you want to include in the existing public VIF
+• IPv4 or IPv6 address prefixes that you want to include in the existing public virtual interface

-Remove prefixes from the Direct Connect public VIF
+Remove prefixes from the Direct Connect public virtual interface

-Use the account that owns the public VIF to submit a support case to AWS Support.
-Provide the following details:
+Use the account that owns the public virtual interface to create a support case.

 • Public virtual interface ID